Tea culture: Korea

-The Korean tea ceremony or darye (茶禮) is a traditional form of tea ceremony practised in Korea.
+The Korean tea ceremony, or darye (茶禮), is a traditional form of tea ceremony practised in Korea.
 Darye literally refers to "etiquette for tea" or "tea rite."
-The chief element of the Korean tea ceremony is the ease and naturalness of enjoying tea within an easy formal setting.
-Central to the Korean approach to tea is an easy and natural coherence, with fewer formal rituals, fewer absolutes, greater freedom for relaxation, and more creativity in enjoying a wider variety of teas, services, and conversation.
+The chief element of the Korean tea ceremony is the ease and naturalness of enjoying tea in an easy, formal setting.
+Central to the Korean approach to tea is an easy and natural coherence, with fewer formal rituals, fewer absolutes, greater freedom for relaxation, and more creativity in enjoying a wider variety of teas, services, and conversations.

+Mongolia

+In Mongolia, suutei tsai is a traditional beverage of tea with milk.
+Variations in the recipe include using green or black tea, butter, or fat.
+Fresh whole milk is often preferred, and adjusting the salt content is common.
+Fried millet is a common addition, and the tea is often derived from compressed tea blocks.
+Historically, Mongols favoured milk-based drinks due to beliefs about water's sanctity.
+The practise was noted by the Franciscan friar William of Rubruck in the 13th century.
+Suutei tsai is a staple in Mongolian culture, often served during meals and to guests visiting a yurt.
+Its unique flavour, including the presence of salt, can be an acquired taste, and it's commonly enjoyed with boortsog (fried biscuit) or dumplings.
+Instant versions of Suutei Tsai are also available.
+Suutei tsai is commonly used for special occasions such as Tsagaan Sar and Naadam.

 Taiwan

-Taiwanese tea culture encompasses a more traditional Chinese tea culture followed by centuries of Han Chinese migrations onto the island.
+Taiwanese tea culture encompasses a more traditional Chinese tea culture, followed by centuries of Han Chinese migrations onto the island.
 Wild tea was first found in Taiwan by the Dutch East India Company.
 Since then, successive waves of immigration from mainland China to Taiwan have left a legacy of influences on tea culture.